maksimillian1/Jupita-Agent-Web-Typescript/README.md

 # Jupita Agent TypeScript SDK

-This library is used to make API calls that will be used by the Jupita Agent, fully supports the 3 APIs that available for Jupita Agent.
+This library will allow you to make API calls with Jupita Agent.
+This SDK fully supports the 3 APIs available for Jupita Agent.
 All API calls are made asynchronously, thus there are event listeners available to handle the API results.

 ## APIs
 There are 3 APIs within the Juptia Agent product – `dump` `rating` & `feed`: